 ROOT CAUSES OF WRONGFUL DEATH IN KANSAS CITY, MO

 As with personal injury, there are many different sources of Kansas City wrongful death.
-Negligence needs to be established in a claim of wrongful death.
+Negligence needs to be established in these claims.
 By definition, negligence is a behavior or act that is culpable in that it falls short of what a reasonable person would or would not do in a given situation.
-Wrongful death cases fall into tort law, or civil wrongs done to one by a negligent person.
-Some common root causes for wrongful deaths in Kansas City, MO include:
+These types of cases fall into tort law, or civil wrongs done to one by a negligent person.
+Some common root causes for these types of deaths in Kansas City, MO include:

-- Automobile, motorcycle, or truck accidents – the negligent actions of another driver – speeding, driving under the influence or inattentiveness – which contribute to death are grounds for a wrongful death claim.
+- Automobile, motorcycle, or truck accidents – the negligent actions of another driver – speeding, driving under the influence or inattentiveness – which contribute to death are grounds for a claim.

 - Faulty or defective products – A company would have to be aware of the dangers of the product before releasing it to the public.
 If that can be proven, a wrongful death claim would likely be successful.

-- Medical malpractice – When a surgeon, anesthesiologist or physician makes an avoidable mistake or is negligent in their care, and these actions directly contributed to a patient’s death, the patient’s family can file a wrongful death claim.
+- Medical malpractice – When a surgeon, anesthesiologist or physician makes an avoidable mistake or is negligent in their care, and these actions directly contributed to a patient’s death, the patient’s family can file a claim of wrongful death.

 - Slip and falls – When someone is on the premises of another person’s property, you have a reasonable expectation of safety.
 If a fault in their property contributed to someone’s death, their family could file a wrongful death claim against the owner.